Ilias Bergal

-Ilias Bergal (born 6 April 1996) is a French rugby league footballer who plays for Toulouse Olympique as a er in the Betfred Championship.
+Ilias Bergal (born 6 April 1996) is a French rugby league footballer who plays for Toulouse Olympique as a er in the Championship.
 He previously played for the Leigh Centurions and the Swinton Lions.

 Background

 Bergal was born in Perpignan, France.

 Club career

 Bergal began his career in the junior teams of the Catalans Dragons, where he represented France at junior level and was a prolific try scorer for the club's reserve team.
 In 2017, Bergal joined the Swinton Lions on a short-term contract.

 In October 2017, Bergal signed for the Leigh Centurions on a two-year contract.

 International career

 Bergal was named as a standby player for France's squad at the 2017 Rugby League World Cup.
 He was called into the main squad prior to the tournament when Hakim Miloudi was dropped for a breach of team discipline.